 Uric acid also has higher solubility in solutions of alkali hydroxides and their carbonates than in acidic media.
-Acidity and alkalinity is measured using the pH (potential of Hydrogen) scale, which ranges from 0 for the most acidic solutions to 14 for the most alkaline solutions.
+Acidity and alkalinity are measured using the pH (potential of Hydrogen) scale, which ranges from 0 for the most acidic solutions to 14 for the most alkaline solutions.
 The mid-point at pH 7 is neutral (neither acid, nor alkaline).
 In acid urine of pH less than 5.5, uric acid crystals precipitate and lead to stone formation.
 If the urine is neutral or alkaline, uric acid remains in solution and does not precipitate.
 At 37°C and pH 6.6, the solubility of uric acid is 6 mg per 100 ml, whereas at pH 7.0, uric acid is almost three times more soluble and forms stable solutions at concentrations of 16 mg per 100 ml.
 Hydration with bicarbonate solutions has been effective in managing uric acid stones.

 Home Treatment for Gout

 The elimination of uric acid from the body may be increased using a combined approach consisting of

 Warming the joints may be accomplished with a foot bath or a heating pad.
 Hydration requires increasing the volume of drinking water to promote more frequent urination.
 The advice to drink eight glasses of water per day is based on the general recommendation of the Institute of Medicine that men should consume roughly 3.0 liters (about 13 cups) and women should consume 2.2 liters (about 9 cups) of total water from all beverages and foods.
 Alkalinization is accomplished by drinking a solution of half a teaspoon of baking soda (sodium bicarbonate, NaHCO3) dissolved in a glass of water.
 If you have a sodium restricted diet, this should be done under a doctor's supervision since each half teaspoon of baking soda has 616 mg of sodium.
 Sodium may be eliminated by using potassium bicarbonate instead of baking soda.
 Potassium bicarbonate is used to reduce the acidity of wines and may be purchased through stores that sell winemaking supplies.